Barbara Warley was loved by everyone… including me.

 On their trips back and forth between Mexico and Virginia, they would always stop for a couple of days’ rest at my house on Fripp Island.
 This was the time when my friendship with John deepened again and Barbara would tell me about Mexico in a rapturous trance.
 Now she was wearing Mexican jewelry and clothes and everything about her life in San Miguel seemed meaningful and backlit with wonder.
 John and I would talk about novels and writing and he was doing some serious work.
 His prose style was becoming a lovely and serious thing.

 Eventually, the Warleys returned to Richmond for John to resume practicing law.
 Like most writers, he had discovered it was easier to make a living doing something besides writing novels.
-It was during their time in Richmond that tragedy struck and Barbara found out she had breast cancer; she had a double mastectomy with an aggressive chemotherapy treatment to follow.
-They eradicated the cancer, but the chemotherapy destroyed her joints and she was to suffer debilitating pain for the rest of her life.
+It was during their time in Richmond that tragedy struck and Barbara found out she had breast cancer; an aggressive chemotherapy treatment eradicated the cancer but destroyed her joints and she was to suffer debilitating pain for the rest of her life.

 “Hey, Barbara, you okay, kid?”
 I said.

 “I still get horny when I hear your voice,” I said, instantly horrified with myself.

 She saved me by laughing hard enough for it to hurt.